asbin2023/Importodo/README.md

 - **Deleting Todo**: Click the 𝖷 button next to a todo item to delete it from the list.
 It will be removed from both the main list and the "Important" section if it exists.

+- **Local Storage**: Importodo is equipped with local storage support, which means your todo list will be saved even after refreshing the page or closing the browser.
+You can seamlessly pick up where you left off with your tasks, making it convenient for daily use.

 - **Prioritizing Todo**: Click the ‼️ button next to a todo item to mark it as important.
 Important todos will be displayed in the "Important" section.

 - **Display/Hiding Completed Tasks**: Click the "Show Completed" or "Hide Completed" button to toggle the display of completed tasks in the "Completed" section.